Anomaly Detection based on Markov Data: A Statistical Depth Approach: Background and Preliminaries

-Any realization $(x_0,\; \ldots,\; x_n)$ of $\mathbf{X}$'s random path observed over a time interval of finite length $n\geq 1$ is an element of $\mathbb{T}$.
-Our goal is to define a statistical depth function on $\mathbb{T}$ w.r.t. $\mathbf{X}$ in order to assess the \textit{centrality}, or the \textit{outlyingness} conversely, of Markov trajectories.
-As illustrated below, classic path depths based on the geometry of the space of trajectories are inappropriate in the Markov case (in the Harris situation especially: due to ergodicity properties, trajectories tend to occupy a vast part of the space).
+Denote by $\mathbb{T}=\cup_{n\geq 1}E^n$ the torus of all trajectories of finite length in the state space $E$, equipped with its usual topology $\mathcal{T}=\{O\subset \mathbb{T}:\; \forall n\geq 1,\; O\cap E^n\in \mathcal{B}(E^n)\}$ (see \cite[pp. 131]{Dugundji1978} or Section \ref{subsec:topology_supp} of the Appendix for further details).
+Any observed finite length path $(x_0,\ldots,x_n)$ of $\chain$ is an element of $\SetSeq$.
+Our goal is to develop tools for assessing the \textit{centrality}, or the \textit{outlyingness} conversely, of elements of \(\SetSeq\) w.r.t. the law of a chain \(\chain\).
+As illustrated in the example below, classic path depths based on the geometry of the space of trajectories are inappropriate even in the case where all trajectories have the same length.

-\begin{example}{\sc{(Limits of geometric approaches)}} Consider the model in Example \ref{ex:modulated_random_walk}, where \(W_n=-1.1 Y_n+1\) and the \(Y_n\)'s are i.i.d. exponential r.v.'s with mean $1$.
-Note that, with probability $1$: \(W_n\leq 1\), so that \(X_{n+1}-X_n\leq 1\).
+\begin{example}{\sc{(Limits of geometric approaches)}} Consider the model described in Example \ref{ex:modulated_random_walk}, where \(W_n=-1.1\times Y_n+1\) and the \(Y_n\)'s are i.i.d. exponential r.v.'s with mean $1$.
+Note that, with probability $1$: \(W_n\leq 1\), hence \(X_{n+1}-X_n\leq 1\).
 Fig. \ref{fig:trajectories} shows, in solid red line, an unfeasible trajectory \(\textbf{\textnormal{x}}=(0,x_1,\ldots,x_5)\) where \(x_2-x_1=1.1\), sandwiched between two feasible trajectories (green/orange dashed lines).
-We have calculated the Lens and Mahalanobis depths of this unfeasible trajectory w.r.t. the joint probability distribution of \(X_1,\ldots,X_5\), obtaining the values $0.42$ and $0.097$ respectively, very close to the depths of the feasible ones that surround it in Fig. \ref{fig:lens_depth} and \ref{fig:mahalanobis_depth}..
+We have calculated the Lens and Mahalanobis depths (MBD) of this unfeasible trajectory w.r.t. the joint probability distribution of \(X_1,\ldots,X_5\), obtaining the values $0.42$ and $0.097$ respectively, very close to the depths of the feasible ones that surround it in Fig. \ref{fig:lens_depth} and \ref{fig:mahalanobis_depth}.. \end{example}